-Note 4 By normal home address, we mean the child's home address.
-This must be where the parent or legal carer of the child lives with the child unless it is proved that the child is resident elsewhere with someone else who has legal care and control of the child.
+Note 4 The home address is where the child normally lives.
+This will be where the parent or legal carer of the child lives with the child unless it is shown that the child is resident elsewhere with someone else who has legal care and control of them.
 The address should be a residential property that is owned, leased or rented by the child's parent/s or person with legal care and control of the child.

-To avoid doubt, where a child lives with parents with shared responsibility, each for part of a week or month, the address where the child lives will be determined having regard to a joint declaration from the parents stating the exact pattern of residence.
-If the residence is not split equally, then the relevant address used will be that at which we are satisfied that the child spends the majority of the school week.
-Where there is an equal split or there is any doubt about residence, we will make the judgment about which address to use for the purpose of determining whether or not to offer a place.
-We will take into account, for example, the following:
+Where a child lives with parents with shared responsibility, each for part of a week or month, the address where the child lives will be determined having regard to a joint declaration from the parents stating the exact pattern of residence.
+If the residence is not split equally, then the relevant address used will be that at which the child spends the majority of the school week.
+Where there is an equal split or there is any doubt about residence, the home address will be assumed to be the address at which the child is registered with a GP.